-Ottilie Springer Professor of History at Brandeis University.
-He has written two books on American ideas about Russia/USSR, including most recently Know Your Enemy: The Rise and Fall of America's Soviet Experts.
-His longstanding interest in modernization and development programs in the Third World has led to two co-edited collections (including Staging Growth: Modernization, Development, and the Global Cold War) and his forthcoming book, Development Politics: The Economic Cold War in India.
+Professor of History at Yale University.
+He has written two books on American ideas about Russia/USSR, including Know Your Enemy: The Rise and Fall of America's Soviet Experts.
+His longstanding interest in modernization and development programs in the Third World has led to two co-edited collections (including Staging Growth: Modernization, Development, and the Global Cold War) and his new book, The Price of Aid: The Economic Cold War in India.
 His current research is on the global politics of economic inequality in the 1970s.

 Amy S. Greenberg is Edwin Erle Sparks Professor of History and Women's Studies at Pennsylvania State University.
 She is the author of four books, including the prize-winning A Wicked War: Polk, Clay, Lincoln, and the 1846 U.S. Invasion of Mexico; Manifest Destiny and American Territorial Expansion: A Brief History with Documents; and Manifest Manhood and the Antebellum American Empire.
 She is currently at work on a study of the role of dissent in nineteenth-century U.S. foreign policy.